 NOTE: Much has been made of the fact that these postponements have given Vonn extra time to rehab her bruised shin.
 But this also means that she will now have far less time to recover between races once her first of five events begins later today.
 So let’s hope the “bumpy” course does not aggravate that shin too much.

 Let the Games begin…

 Tuesday, February 16, 2010 at 5:24 AM

 Fears are mounting in Italy that immigrants from North Africa are determined to ape the riots their brothers perpetrated throughout France five years ago.
-Because for the second time in as many months, disillusioned, disaffected, and alienated youths rampaged through Milan last weekend, destroying shops and burning cars to vent long-simmering grievances with chronic unemployment, racial and religious discrimination, and police brutality.
+Because for the second time in as many months, disillusioned, disaffected, and delinquent youths rampaged through Milan last weekend, destroying shops and burning cars to vent long-simmering grievances over chronic unemployment, racial and religious discrimination, and police brutality.

 The riots in France should serve notice on other developed nations that have relegated immigrants to ghettos where crime and every order of vice pervade (and, incidentally, where Islamic jihadists troll for guerilla fighters and suicide bombers).
 Because these riots demonstrate what little spark it takes for the simmering resentment that burns in ghettos to set nearby cities ablaze and terrorize an entire country.

 Alas, there but for the grace of God…

 [World beware, French riots affect us all, TIJ, November 8, 2005]

 Instead of dealing with the root causes of these riots – as the French did by implementing government programs to assimilate their alienated young Africans, the Italians have decided to corral them in internment camps for repatriation.
 In fact, Italian lawmakers prepared for these riots years ago by enacting the most draconian immigration laws in Europe: